hdShang/arxiv-daily/docs/cs-RO/2025-11-19/papers/251115239v1-symmetry-breaking-in-multi-agent-navigation-winding-number-aware-mpc.md

 ---
 layout: default
-title: Symmetry-Breaking in Multi-Agent Navigation: Winding Number-Aware MPC with a Learned Topological Strategy
+title: "Symmetry-Breaking in Multi-Agent Navigation: Winding Number-Aware MPC with a Learned Topological Strategy"
 ---

 # Symmetry-Breaking in Multi-Agent Navigation: Winding Number-Aware MPC with a Learned Topological Strategy